bsuponchick/advent-of-code/2024/readme.md

 `npx ts-node <Filename> <args>`

-For example, to execute problem one for Day1, navigate to the Day1 directory and execute:
+For example, to execute Day 1 problem 1, navigate to the Day1 directory and execute:

-`npx ts-node 1`
+`npx ts-node 1.1`

 This will result in problem 1 being executed.

 # Testing
 Testing can be done via Jest.
 In addition, the ability to pass test data to the execute function can be done using the --test argument.
 Doing so will load data from test.txt instead of input.txt.

+All tests can be run using the command:

+`yarn run test`

+A single test file can be run using the command:

+`npx yarn <<filename>>`

+For example, to execute the tests for Day 1 Problem 1, use the command:

+`npx jest 1.1.test`